Body odour and sexual attraction: Body odour as a cue for ovulation

-Body odour and fluctuating asymmetry
+Body odor and fluctuating asymmetry

 Fluctuating asymmetry (FA) is a type of biological asymmetry, referring to the extent to which small random deviations occur from expected perfect symmetry in different populations of organisms.
 In humans, for example, FA can be demonstrated through the unequal sizes of bilateral features such as the eyes, ears and breasts.
 FA acts as an index for measuring developmental instability as it provides a clear indicator of the possible environmental and genetic stressors affecting development.
 It is thought that having a preference for a symmetrical face offers some adaptive value as such symmetry may signal an individual's ability to cope with environmental challenges.
 FA shares an inverse relationship with certain desired traits; a low FA is correlated with higher stress tolerance, larger body size in males, smaller body size in females, and higher facial attractiveness.
-FA is detectable through the olfactory senses and it has a measurable effect on sexual attraction.
-Significant cues may be found through body odour relating to a potential mate's health, reproductive status and genetic quality and FA is one such cue as it is considered to be a marker of genetic and developmental stability.
+FA is detectable through the olfactory senses, and it has a measurable effect on sexual attraction.
+Significant cues may be found through body odour relating to a potential mate's health, reproductive status and genetic quality, and FA is one such cue as it is considered to be a marker of genetic and developmental stability.